micahwoods/atcweb3/content/post/conventional-nutrient-guidelines-explaining-what-i-mean-by-broken/index.md

   preview_only: true
 ---

 This is no secret among turfgrass scientists---there isn't a lot of good justification to support what we call conventional guidelines for soil nutrients in turfgrass.
-And by that, I mean the conventional guidelines are broken.&#0160;
+And by that, I mean the conventional guidelines are broken.

 I'll explain it by taking a quick look at [data](https://github.com/micahwoods/2014_gss_report/tree/master/data) from the first year[^1] of the Global Soil Survey.
 But first, you might like to have a look at these for some background.